-The duration of the training programme is four to four and a half years.
-When you are accepted into HST you are required to take up a full-time SpR post in July of your first year.
-The first two years of HST must be spent in training posts in Ireland.
+When you are accepted into HST with RCPI, you are generally required to take up a full-time SpR post in the July of your first year.
+You are required to spend at least two years in approved HST training posts in Ireland before undertaking research or out-of-clinical-programme experience.
 You cannot defer your first year of HST or start HST in a research year.